Skip to content

 """

-Calculates the BATES burn area given the web distance.
+Return the grain burn area at a given web distance.

 """